whiletruelearn/whiletruelearn.github.io/content/stories/toyou.md

 ------------------------------------------------------------------------------------------------------------------------

 On April 1st of that year the most unexpected thing happened.
 My inlaws decided to visit our home after the cold war that existed ever since my marriage with Neha.
 It was not a marriage that they approved of and it took almost 2 years for them to finally cool off and approve me as their son in law.
-Neha was extremely happy that day andIcould see it in her face.
-ObviouslyIwas happy too, it was always a regret that she carried with her that she somehow wronged her parents by marrying me.
+Neha was extremely happy that day and I could see it in her face.
+Obviously I was happy too, it was always a regret that she carried with her that she somehow wronged her parents by marrying me.
 She loved me ofcourse, enough to blindly say 'yes' to my marriage request without thinking of the chain of consequences that would follow.
 But she was  a homely child and needed that parental recognition for her to be truly happy.
 And now she is.

-The April Fools day had more surprises in store for me .Iwas positive though since the first surprise was truly a pleasant one with the visit of my inlaws.
-Among the other routines,Ikissed on Neha's forehead as usual and left for work .
-It was a beautiful summer day and just before reaching the street whereIworked,Itook a turn and in about 10 minutes time reached the super speciality hospital.
+The April Fools day had more surprises in store for me .I was positive though since the first surprise was truly a pleasant one with the visit of my inlaws.
+Among the other routines, I kissed on Neha's forehead as usual and left for work .
+It was a beautiful summer day and just before reaching the street where I worked,I took a turn and in about 10 minutes time reached the super speciality hospital.

 "So has the lab results finally come Doc ? .
-This one month waiting period has put a lot of stress on me.
-You can't imagine the kind of lifeIhad gone through ever since my last diagnosis.
-It is okay ifIknow something is wrong with me but this anticipation , It really hurts doc .Iknow that you needed time to get the results and stuff.Iknow all that , butIam just saying ..things like this , one can't wait for ever .Iam sorry,Iam just too emotional and don't know what to say. "
+This long waiting period has put a lot of stress on me.
+You can't imagine the kind of life I had gone through ever since my last diagnosis.
+It is okay if I know something is wrong with me but this anticipation , It really hurts doc .I know that you needed time to get the results and stuff.
+I know all that , but I am just saying ..things like this , one can't wait for ever .I am sorry,I am just too emotional and don't know what to say. "

 "Rahul.."

 "It is just that everything has finally turned allright.
 My wife's parents , they turned up today and all our issues due to marriage is now over.
 They have finally accepted me the 'orphan' as part of their family.
 Can you believe that ?
 It is a big thing for me and for my wife too.
-You have to see her face , she is really happy andIwant her to be happy .Iwant to share all that happiness with her butIcan't do this way.Ijust can't .Iam sorry doctor ,Iam blabbering .
+You have to see her face , she is really happy and I want her to be happy .I want to share all that happiness with her but I can't do this way.I just can't .I am sorry doctor ,I am blabbering .
 Just tell me whatever it is."

 "Rahul , the results confirm our preliminary diagnosis.
 You have.... "

-"CANCER.." ,Ifilled the blanks which doctor was finding a hard time to fill.
+"CANCER.." ,I filled the blanks which doctor was finding a hard time to fill.

-"Sorry Rahul.Iwas hoping for a better result."
+"Sorry Rahul.I was hoping for a better result."

 "It is okay Doc.
-The funny thing isIam turning 28 in another 3 days.
-So much  future ahead of meIhad thought once , so much of youth left in me right ? ; All those dreamsIhad , they mean nothing anymore .
-How could such a thing happen to me Doc ?ImeanInever drank , never smoked , excercised regularly and took good care of my health.
+The funny thing is Iam turning 28 in another 3 days.
+So much  future ahead of me I had thought once , so much of youth left in me right ? ; All those dreams I had , they mean nothing anymore .
+How could such a thing happen to me Doc ?
+I mean I never drank , never smoked , excercised regularly and took good care of my health.
 How could god , if such a person ever exist do something like this to me ? especially now when everything else have turned alright ."

-I was about to cry like howIused to do whenIfelt lonely in my orphanage.
-But somehowImanaged to stay strong.
+I was about to cry like how I used to do when I felt lonely in my orphanage.
+But somehow I managed to stay strong.

-"You Know Life has always been so difficult for me right from the beginning , yet somehowIhad managed to put on a fight against all the odds andIfinally thoughtIhad everything in my grasp.
-EverythingIever wanted and then the world comes shattering down on me only to make me appear as  a fool, a fool for having hoped for a good life .Imust be the biggest fool on this April Fools day , a fool who thought that he could be happy "
+"You Know Life has always been so difficult for me right from the beginning , yet somehow I had managed to put on a fight against all the odds and I finally thought I had everything in my grasp.
+Everything I ever wanted and then the world comes shattering down on me only to make me appear as  a fool, a fool for having hoped for a good life .I must be the biggest fool on this April Fools day , a fool who thought that he could be happy "

 "Rahul .
 You must not lose hope ..."

-"One last question Doc .Idon't want to waste your time .Iam already a lost cause .
-How much more time doIhave ?"
+"One last question Doc .I don't want to waste your time .I am already a lost cause .
+How much more time do I have ?"

 "It depends on various factors"

-"A number doctor.Ineed a number . approximately "
+"A number doctor.I need a number . approximately "

-" 7 to 8 Months ..
+"Hard to say Rahul.
+For some it is 7 to 8 Months ..
 It also ..."

 " Thanks Doctor"

-I rushed out from the hospital as fast asIcould without giving a proper chance for doctor to complete.Iwent to the parking and found comfort in the confined space of my car whereIcried like never before.
-It was the most honest moment of my life.Irealized at that moment what means the most to me.Idrove my car to home to see my wife andIhugged her that day like it was my last.
+I rushed out from the hospital as fast as I could without giving a proper chance for doctor to complete.
+I went to the parking lot and found comfort in the confined space of my car where I cried like never before.
+It was the most honest moment of my life.I realized at that moment what means the most to me.
+I drove my car to home to see my wife and I hugged her that day like it was my last.